 The downsides to the app are that it does not provide information for other JR trains (such as JR-WEST), and it requires an internet connection (luckily many stations and station cafes offer wifi services).

 JR-EAST Train Info is free and can be downloaded on Google Play or the App Store.Hyperdia

 If you’re like the overwhelming majority of travelers in Japan, you will use the train system (often).
 Therefore, having an app like Hyperdia that provides train timetables for both local trains and shinkansen is a huge help.
 Hyperdia also shows you where to change trains (if your route requires a switch) and lists fares.

 LANGUAGE & TRANSLATION

 While most of us have probably used Google Translate online at some point, this tool is also available as an app (and doesn’t use a lot of memory on your phone).
 The app provides two-way translation, from both Japanese to English and English to Japanese, and allows users to speak or type word(s) for translation.
-While Google Translate is free to download, it requires an internet connection.
-As you might expect, the app is available on Google Play.
+The big bonus on this app is that you can use it to translate text by simply pointing your phone at what you want to translate.
+The downside is, it’s often not a perfect translation, but usually gives you enough information understand a sign or menu.
+While Google Translate is free to download, it does require an internet connection.
+The app is available on both iOS and Android.